orangepeelbeef/pia-proxybox/README.md

  1. socks5 proxy (using [dante](https://www.inet.no/dante/)) port 1080
  2. http proxy (using [squid](https://www.squid.org/)) port 3128
  3. Torrents ( using [deluge](https://www.deluge.org/)) webui on port 8112
+ 4. Supervisord webui port 9009 (skip this port if you don't want it available)

 all via Private Internet Access (OpenVPN).